Serious Hypersensitivity Reactions

 Thyroid Considerations

-Patients with a personal or family history of medullary thyroid carcinoma or those diagnosed with multiple endocrine neoplasia syndrome type 2 (MEN 2) should avoid GLP 1 weight loss injections.
-Animal studies have shown dose and treatment duration-dependent proliferative effects on thyroid C-cells.
-This same effect is not seen in primates which may indicate that it is rodent specific.
-While the development of thyroid C-cell tumors was noted during animal studies with GLP 1 agonists, the human relevance of these findings remains unknown.
+Patients with a personal or family history of medullary thyroid carcinoma or those diagnosed with multiple endocrine neoplasia syndrome type 2 (MEN 2) should avoid GLP-1 weight loss injections.
+Animal studies have shown dose- and duration-dependent proliferative effects on thyroid C-cells.
+This same effect is not seen in primates, which may indicate rodent specificity.
+While C-cell tumors were observed in animal studies with GLP-1 agonists, the relevance to humans remains uncertain.

 Pregnancy and Breastfeeding